 As a man, you do not want to be seen to be wearing makeup.

 Having worked with cosmetics for over 30 years, I can say with certainty that nearly all complexion-enhancing products containing pigment tend to settle into fine lines and wrinkles, often leaving a crinkled texture—especially around the eyes.
-It doesn’t matter whether it’s foundation, tinted moisturizer, powder, or concealer.
+It doesn’t matter whether it’s foundation, tinted moisturizer, alphabet creams, powder, or concealer.
 In fact, even if it’s advertised as light-textured, concealer in particular must be heavy or dense enough to fully cover dark circles and other flaws, making noticeability inevitable.
 Even if you think it’s invisible in your bathroom mirror, you’ll be shocked at how it looks under harsh lighting.

 Pycnogenol by The Ordinary